Leonid Chernovetskyi: Charity

 Chernovetsky actively participates in the daily life of Georgia.
 He repeatedly announced rewards for catching various criminals wanted by the Georgian authorities.

 Leonid Chernovetskiy donated 25,000 lari to the family of the special forces deceased in the international anti-terrorist operation.
 He also handed monetary awards to all wounded special forces and employees of the security agency who took part in the anti-terrorist operation.

 Family and private life

-In 2013 grandson of Chernovetskiy Leonid became a champion of Catalonia in freestyle wrestling.
+In 2013 grandson of Leonid Chernovetskiy became a champion of Catalonia in freestyle wrestling.

 In 2014, Chernoverskiy has christened his son Gabriel.
 This event attracted a lot of mass media attention.

 Stepan, the eldest son of Leonid Chernoverskiy, is known for his passion for boxing.
 According to several mass media, Stepan Chernoverskiy owns promotion company "Elit boxing" and periodically conducts box tournaments.